Wampanoag: Mashpee

 The exception to relocation was the coastal islands' Wampanoag groups, who had stayed neutral through the war.
 The colonists forced the Wampanoag of the mainland to resettle with the Saconnet (Sekonnet), or with the Nauset into the praying towns in Barnstable County.
 Mashpee is the largest Indian reservation set aside in Massachusetts, and is located on Cape Cod.
 In 1660, the colonists allotted the natives about 50 sqmi there, and beginning in 1665 they had self-government, adopting an English-style court of law and trials.
+Mashpee sachems Wepquish and Tookenchosin declared in 1665 that this land would not be able to be sold to non-Mashpee without the unanimous consent of the tribe, writing "We freely give these lands forementioned unto the South Sea Indians and their children forever: and not to be sold or given away from them by anyone without all their consents thereunto."
+An Indian Deed relating to the Petition of Reuben Cognehew presented a provision established by a representative of the community named Quatchatisset establishing that the allotment would " for ever not to be sold or given or alienated from them [his descendants] or any part of these lands."
+Property deeds in 1671 recorded this area known as the Mashpee Plantation as consisting of around 55 square miles of land.
 The area was integrated into the district of Mashpee in 1763.

 In 1788 after the American Revolutionary War, the state revoked the Wampanoag ability to self-govern, considering it a failure.
 It appointed a supervisory committee consisting of five European-American members, with no Wampanoag.
 In 1834, the state returned a certain degree of self-government to the First Nations People, and although the First Nations People were far from autonomous, they continued in this manner.
 To support assimilation, in 1842 the state violated the Nonintercourse Act when it illegally allocated plots from 2000 acre of their communal 13000 acre, to be distributed in 60 acre parcels to each household for subsistence farming, although New England communities were adopting other types of economies.
 The state passed laws to try to control white encroachment on the reservation; some stole wood from its forests.
-A large region, once rich in wood, fish and game, it was considered highly desirable by the whites.
+A large region, once rich in wood, fish, and game, it was considered highly desirable by the whites.
 With competition between whites and the Wampanoag, conflicts were more frequent than for more isolated native settlements elsewhere in the state.
+In 1870, each member of the Mashpee tribe over the age of 18 was granted 60 acres of land for private ownership, effectively dismantling the thousands of acres of common tribal lands, and by 1871, non-Mashpee land ownership of the choicest portions of land purchased from impoverished Mashpee, leading to significant loss of Mashpee land ownership.